StephanG007/Elevators/README.md

 ## Usage

-To run the simulation, build and run the project.
+To run the simulation, first replace the **local.settings.json** file's location with it's full location on your own system.
+Then simply build and run the project.
 You will be presented with a visualization of the current state of the elevators and prompted to enter a floor number to request an elevator.
 You can also randomize the elevators' positions and statuses by entering 'R' or exit the program by entering 'E'.